kevinMEH/portfolio/README.md

 ### Data

-To customize your portfolio, simply supply a `data.json` file inside the `custom` folder with the data that you want.
+To customize your portfolio, simply supply a `data.json` file inside the `public` folder with the data that you want.

-Inside the `custom` folder, you will find a `data.example.json` file.
+Inside the `public` folder, you will find a `data.example.json` file.
 This file serves as an example as to how your `data.json` file should look like.
 For a more complete explanation on the contents of each field, please refer to [`Customize.md`](./Customize.md).